mboyea/www-mboyea-com/README.md

 - `nix run .#deploy database webserver`

 **If you ever modify the design of an existing database table, you must manually convert the old table before redeploying.**
-It is recommended that you first test the conversion process on a fake database using `nix run .#start prod` and `psql`.
+It is recommended that you first test the conversion process on a fake database using `nix run .#start prod` and `psql -h localhost -U postgres`.

 - Run `flyctl postgres connect --user postgres --password <unique_password>`
 - Modify the old table using [ALTER TABLE](https://www.postgresql.org/docs/current/sql-altertable.html).